All Episodes

 Why is there that much hunger?

-And that of course is not anywhere near the proper explanation for it.
+And that, of course, is not anywhere near the proper explanation for it.

 But your frustration is felt by untold millions of people, Carol.

-If your question is the question, why don't people see X?
+Why don't people see X?

 It really is.